ShaheenHossain/eagle-12.1/doc/reference/views.rst

     ``string`` (required)
         the label of the filter
     ``domain`` (optional)
-        an Eagle ERP :ref:`domain <reference/orm/domains>`, will be appended to the action's domain as part of the search domain.
+        an Eagle :ref:`domain <reference/orm/domains>`, will be appended to the action's domain as part of the search domain.
     ``date`` (optional)
         the name of a field of type ``date`` or ``datetime``.